Rhododendrons in the Redwoods

 The Redwood Zone

 Redwoods once covered much of Western North America.
 Now the Coast Redwood biome is restricted to a band near the Pacific Ocean shoreline from just south of San Francisco to just north of the Oregon border, stretching inland no more than fifty miles.
-Rhododendron sempervirens specimens can live in excess of a thousand years and are the tallest trees in the world.
+Sequoia sempervirens specimens can live in excess of a thousand years and are the tallest trees in the world.
 Their height is possible only because of the benign coastal climate with mild winters and cool, often foggy, summers.
 They reach their greatest size in the area surrounding the Eureka Chapter of the American Rhododendron Society.

 Two native species of Rhododendron grow in our area.
 The California or Western Rhododendron, Rhododendron macrophyllum (once called Rhododendron californicum), grows abundantly among the giant redwood trees and can be seen blooming in springtime along our highways.
 Stagecoach Hill north of Humboldt Bay is a world famous site for the Western Azalea, Rhododendron occidentale.
 Collectors and growers come from all over the world to view the azaleas and collect seeds at Stagecoach Hill.